Ultra-hot exoplanet has a weird, wild atmosphere

-Category: Space Hits: 0An artist’s impression of the ultra-hot exoplanet WASP-76b, which is hot enough to vaporize metals.
+Category: Space Hits: 3An artist’s impression of the ultra-hot exoplanet WASP-76b, which is hot enough to vaporize metals.
 Image via European Southern Observatory/ M. Kornmesser.

 By Emily Deibert, University of Toronto